shrub719/as-prerelease/utils/notes.md

 ## Remember
 - the pirate's location marker `P` is overwritten when digging, but the location is kept track of in `PirateRecord`
+- while coins and coconuts can be dug up multiple times, digging up treasure causes the game to end with `PirateRecord.FoundTreasure`